firavoyage/blogging/firascript/readme.md

 ## firascript - the programming language

-a script language that fira would like.
+a script language fira would like.

+### syntax

+see syntax.md

+### compiler

 will fira implement this?

 probably not.

-coz the choices available are (not really ideal but) good enough
+coz the choices available are (not ideal but) good enough

-so... just an idea.
+so, it's just an idea.